 You Don’t Need to Fix Yourself, You Need to Find Yourself

 If you’re in this place of questioning, you’re not alone.
-So many women I work with arrive at this crossroads being successful, capable, caring people who suddenly find themselves feeling empty inside despite doing everything “right.”
+So many thoughtful people I work with arrive at this crossroads being successful, capable, caring people who suddenly find themselves feeling empty inside despite doing everything “right.”

 They’ve lost themselves trying to be who everyone else needed them to be.
 They gave up dreams, passions, and parts of themselves that felt too much or too inconvenient.
 Now they’re wondering: Who am I underneath it all?